truenas/documentation/content/SCALECLIReference/Task/CLISnapshotTask.md

 {{< expand "Using the Create Command" "v" >}}
 #### Description
-The `create` has six required properties and two optional properties.
+`create` has six required properties and two optional properties.
 The **Create Command Properties** section below lists the properties and provides syntax examples.
 Enter a property argument using the `=` delimiter to separate property and value.
 Enter string values in double quotes.
 Alternatively, enter `--` after entering `task snapshot create` to use the interactive arguments editor (TUI) and simplify entering the required and optional command properties.